 - Peonies – faith

 - Chrysanthemums – fortune

 Bak kwa: This air-dried meat delicacy is super popular here in Singapore and for deliciously good reason!
-Expect long, looooooong queues during CNY to bag yourself this treat as it’s a popular gift during the festive season for friends and family due to its reputation for being a luxury food and its deep red colour, which symbolises good luck.
+Expect long, long queues during Chinese New Year to bag yourself this treat.
+It’s also a popular gift during the festive season for friends and family for its reputation as a luxury food and its deep red colour, symbolising good luck.

-Pineapple tarts / ong lei: These are yummy small parcels of pastry with a pineapple filling meant to bring good luck and prosperity to the house.
+Pineapple tarts / ong lei: These yummy small parcels of pastry with a pineapple filling brings good luck and prosperity to the house.
 Ong lei literally translates to ‘prosperity has arrived’.

 Fish: It is traditional to serve a whole fish on Chinese New Year’s Eve, but to then save half of it for the New Year’s Day celebrations.
-The Mandarin and Cantonese word for fish (鱼 yú /yoo) resembles the word for plenty, and so by saving half the fishy fella for another time, it symbolises abundance for the future.
-The CNY fish dish comes with its own rules though:
+The Mandarin and Cantonese word for fish (鱼 yú) resembles the word for ‘plenty’.
+By saving half the fishy fella for another time, it symbolises abundance for the future.
+But, the CNY fish dish comes with its own rules though: